jordanlambino/leagueoflegends-data-analysis/README.md

 Missingness of "elders" **does not depend on** "firstblood".
 I wanted to explore this connection since teams who get the first kill may obtain the elder dragon more often.
 Conversely, the value for "elders" might be missing for teams who do not get the first kill, and consequently fall behind in the game.

-**insert histogram3**

-The graph below shows the distribution of "firstblood" when "elders" is missing.

-**insert histogram4**

-The graph below shows the distribution of "firstblood" when "elders" is not missing.

 Using the difference of means as my test-statistic, the observed value was **0.001**.